 Radical and feminist cartography: meet Nepthys Zwer

-On September the 11th we will be welcoming Nepthys Zwer, a radical feminist historian and cartographer.
-We’ll be looking at what a map is and discussing the issues surrounding cartography, its power and its social and political uses.
-In what way can a map serve power as well as struggles and the defence of the rights of the oppressed?
-We will also discuss the limits of contributory cartography, known as neogeography, which emerged in the 2000s, such as OpenStreetMap.
-Numerous historical and current examples will be discussed.
+On September the 11th Tactic welcomed at the DK Nepthys Zwer*, a radical feminist historian and cartographer.
+Together with the public, she looked at what a map is and discussed the issues surrounding cartography, its power and its social and political uses.
+In what way can a map serve power as well as struggles and the defense of the rights of the oppressed?
+There was also a discussion about the limits of contributory cartography, known as neogeography, which emerged in the 2000s, such as OpenStreetMap.
+Numerous historical and current examples were brought forward.

-The aim is to reflect together on what cartography is doing to our imaginations, our mobility and our struggles.
+The aim was to reflect together on what cartography is doing to our imaginations, our mobility and our struggles.

-Every 2nd Monday of the month, the critical thinking talks on the digital world at DK aim to tackle digital-related topics (e.g. algorithms, surveillance capitalism, ecological impacts, etc.) and explore alternative ways of doing things (discovering free and ethical tools, unboxing smartphones, protecting communications, etc.).
+Every 2nd Monday of the month, these critical encounters aim to tackle digital-related topics (e.g. algorithms, surveillance capitalism, ecological impacts, etc.) and explore alternative ways of doing things (discovering free and ethical tools, unboxing smartphones, protecting communications, etc.).

-These talks are organised by our partner Tactic.
+These meetings are held in French and organised by Constant’s partner, Tactic.

 @ DK